SydalsITC/blog/posts/esptool_docker_image.md

 Second, make sure that your serial programmer is connected properly to a USB port and it's visible to the system.
 Usually it should be /dev/ttyUSB0 oder /dev/ttyUSB1.

+(I'm not adding a disclaimer here that you should not program your Sonoff device while it's connected to main power because I reckon you're smart enough to know that of course it should be disconencted for that.)

 Third, place the firmware you want to flash in the current directory.
 Once you have built the image, connect your ESP device and put it into download mode.
 With the following command you may check if everything works as desired: